Privacy Policy

 • Secure Access.
 We use authentication information, which may include Student Personal Information, for security purposes to ensure that Teachers and Student Users access only the Student Information and Student Personal Information they are permitted to access.

 • Site Security and Operations.
-We may use Student Personal Information for operations purposes, and for site and user security purposes as set out below.
+We may use Student Personal Information for operational purposes, and site and user security purposes, as set out below.

 Use of Aggregated and De-Identified Information.
 We may use and share de-identified, aggregated, anonymous usage and/or other information that does not constitute Student Personal Information about the use of our Student Tools by Teachers and Student Users, in the manner permitted by applicable law including to understand usage, demonstrate effectiveness, make recommendations, and inform future development and improvements.